openzim/zimit/README.md

 docker build -t openzim/zimit .
 ```

-The image accepts the following parameters:
+The image accepts the following parameters, **as well as any of the [warc2zim](https://github.com/openzim/warc2zim) ones**; useful for setting metadata, for instance:

 - `--url URL` - the url to be crawled (required)
 - `--workers N` - number of crawl workers to be run in parallel